-For episode seventeen of the Real Love Podcast Series, Sharon speaks with Catherine Burns, from the Moth, about transforming our perspective and connecting with others through storytelling.
+For episode eighteen of the Real Love Podcast Series, Sharon speaks with Catherine Burns, from the Moth, about transforming our perspective and connecting with others through storytelling.

 Catherine Burns is The Moth’s long-time Artistic Director.
 In this episode, she and Sharon look at the way in which stories affect us – the stories we tell ourselves, the stories we tell other people and even the stories others tell about us.